-Researchers find far-reaching, microvascular damage in uninjured side of brain after strokeMay 20th, 2013 in Neuroscience /
+Researchers find far-reaching, microvascular damage in uninjured side of brain after strokeMay 20, 2013 in Medicine & Health / Neuroscience

 While the effects of acute stroke have been widely studied, brain damage during the subacute phase of stroke has been a neglected area of research.
 Now, a new study by the University of South Florida reports that within a week of a stroke caused by a blood clot in one side of the brain, the opposite side of the brain shows signs of microvascular injury.

 Stroke is a leading cause of death and disability in the United States, and increases the risk for dementia.

 "Approximately 80 percent of strokes are ischemic strokes, in which the blood supply to the brain is restricted, causing a shortage of oxygen," said study lead author Svitlana Garbuzova-Davis, PhD, associate professor in the USF Department of Neurosurgery and Brain Repair.
 "Minutes after ischemic stroke, there are serious effects within the brain at both the molecular and cellular levels.
 One understudied aspect has been the effect of ischemic stroke on the competence of the blood-brain barrier and subsequent related events in remote brain areas."

 Using a rat model, researchers at USF Health investigated the subacute phase of ischemic stroke and found deficits in the microvascular integrity in the brain hemisphere opposite to where the initial stroke injury occured.